-Prior to 2013, Facebook search had only returned results based on existing pages.
+Prior to 2013, the Facebook search had only returned results based on existing pages.
 There wasn't much logic in the algorithm other than the name of the person or page you're looking for.
 As soon as Facebook launched its own Graph Search (in 2013), it was only a question of time before it became a big player among search engines.

-But Facebook search was still limited as far as optimization was concerned.
+But the Facebook search was still limited as far as optimization was concerned.
 The results it returned focused on personalities, places/groups, events rather than a link that contained the answer to your query like Google.

 So you couldn't target based on keywords quite yet, nor could you take advantage of a searcher's affinity.
 This means the only way to target was by targeting another page or product.